ionic-team/stencil/src/compiler/output-targets/readme.md

 ## Output Target Terms

-`app`: A prebuilt, stand-alone webapp built from the components.
+`script`: A prebuilt, stand-alone webapp already built from the components.
 These are already built to be loaded by just a script tag, no additional builds or bundling required.
 Both the `www` and `dist` output target types save an "app" into their directories.
 When saving the webapp into the `dist/` directory, it can be easily packaged up and used with a service like `unpkg.com`.
 See https://www.npmjs.com/package/@ionic/core

 `collection`: Source files transpiled down to simple JavaScript, and all component metadata placed on the component class as static getters.
 When one Stencil distribution imports another, it will use these files when generating its own distribution.
 What's important is that the source code of a `collection` is future proof, meaning no matter what version of Stencil it can import and understand the component metadata.